joshisworking/fine-recovery-webapp/README.md

 ![Subject details](/sample-images/subject-details.png)

-Courthouses diplays all courthouses and can be narrowed by search.
+Courthouses displays all courthouses and can be narrowed by search.

 ![Courthouses page](/sample-images/courthouses.png)

-Selecting a courthouse deplays the courthouse details.
+Selecting a courthouse displays the courthouse details.
 Edits can be made to courthouse.
 All fines related to courthouse are listed and can be selected to go to the fine details.

 ![Courthouse details](/sample-images/courthouse-details.png)